Kongesque/custom-region-object-counter-YOLOV8/README.md

+# ⚠️ ARCHIVED ⚠️

+> **This project has been superseded by [ZoneNet](https://github.com/Kongesque/zonenet).**
+> The code in this repository is legacy.
+Please refer to the new project for the latest updates.

-# Custom Region Object Counter - YOLOv8
+# Custom Region Object Counter 🐮- YOLOv8

 This web application uses Python, Flask, and the YOLOv8 model to accurately detect and count objects in video data.
 The YOLOv8 model, pre-trained on the COCO dataset, identifies objects in the input video.
 A custom region of interest (ROI) function allows users to define areas for precise counting.